 TMJ disorder, which is sometimes referred to simply as TMD, affects countless individuals.
 In some people, the cause of their TMD is unknown, or it is directly related to trauma, poor posture, or other factors.
 In many cases, however, bruxism (habitual teeth grinding) is the culprit behind TMD.
 At Drs.
-Boyd, we can address this issue and the resulting TMD via custom-made occlusal splints in Midtown, NY.
+Boyd, we can address this issue and the resulting TMD via custom-made occlusal splints in New York City, NY.
 These small oral appliances can relieve stress on the jaw joints and protect your teeth from premature wear and tear.

 Bruxism and TMD often occur due to occlusal problems — that is, problems with the way the teeth fit together.
 Occlusal issues may be due to misaligned teeth, past dental trauma, or improper jaw positioning.
 An occlusal splint gently repositions the lower jaw and prevents improper tooth contact at night.
 Thus, it can protect the teeth from the premature wear and tear that bruxism causes, as well as train the jaw to adopt a more appropriate resting position.
 An occlusal splint can thus relieve excessive stress on the TMJ joint and lead to a more relaxed, less painful jaw.